-Early on in the pandemic, the potential risk of Covid-19 outbreaks occurring inside prisons was highlighted.
-Indeed, owing to overcrowding and structural issues people in detention (PiD) and prison officers (POs) were considered at higher risk of acquiring Covid-19 infection.
+Early on, in the pandemic, the potential risk of COVID-19 outbreaks occurring inside prisons was highlighted.
+Indeed, owing to overcrowding and structural issues people in detention (PiD) and prison officers (POs) were considered at higher risk of acquiring COVID-19 infection.
+(Giuliani et al, 2021)

-The impacts of the coronavirus epidemic on the operation and the legal framework of European penitentiary organisations as well as on prison population will remain in the crosshairs of researchers, analytics and legislators for a long time.
-Since March 2020, the penitentiary organisations of the member states of the Council of Europe introduced several legal institutions while also making amendments for some existing ones.
+The impacts of the coronavirus epidemic on the operation and the legal framework of European penitentiary organisations as well as on prison population will remain in the crosshairs of researchers, analytics, and legislators for a long time. (Ürmös, 2019).
+Since the March of 2020, the penitentiary organizations of the member states of the Council of Europe introduced several legal institutions while also making amendments for some existing ones.
 However, these amendments and innovations that were due to the pandemic, also led to new discoveries.
 Online contacting became widely used with success, extended e-learning possibilities became available in prisons, the sanitary support and toolkit of penitentiary facilities went through significant improvements, several alternative judicial arrangements were proven to offer effective and permanent solutions for overcrowding, and so on.